How many people can say they have snorkeled in the middle of a salmon migration?

 Once in the water, snorkelers let the river do most of the work of carrying them downstream, looking downward to see a rush of salmon battling against the current.

 Each salmon they see is in the final and most triumphant moment of its life.
 After spending two to six years in the open seas, the fish return to the rivers to lay their eggs in the place they hatched, before finally expiring and dying in the same place where they were born.

 Snorkeling conditions are ideal between August and October, when the waters teem with hundreds of thousands of chinook, coho, chum, sockeye and pink salmon, some weighing as much as sixty pounds.

 Some won't complete the journey, and you're likely to see eagles or even bears along the river bank, having been drawn in by the alluring smell of countless salmon carcasses.

 Sam Waddington, owner of Mt.
 Waddington Outdoors in Chilliwack, says snorkeling with salmon offers a recreational experience that can't be matched.

-Waddington assures eco-conscious tourists that salmon snorkeling doesn’t disturb the fish, but tour operators still take measures to minimize their impact.
-Groups are usually limited to no more than fifteen and restricted to twice-a-day excursions, led by a guide trained in water rescue.
+Waddington assures eco-conscious tourists that salmon snorkeling doesn't disturb the fish, but tour operators still take measures to minimize their impact.
+Groups are usually limited to no more than 15 and restricted to twice-a-day excursions, led by a guide trained in water rescue.